-The spring 2017 edition of Seattle Restaurant Week is nigh — from April 2-6 and 9-13, tons of local places will serve up $32 three-course dinners, with many making $18 three-course lunches as well (up from two courses last time around).
+Seattle Restaurant Week is back — Sundays through Thursdays from April 2-19, tons of local places will serve up $33 three-course dinners, with many making $18 two-course lunches as well.
 (The Seattle Times Company is a sponsor.)
 But with 165-plus restaurants taking part, how do you choose?

 These aren’t the newest, haute-est restaurants taking part in Seattle Restaurant Week, but the views, or the booths, or the romance factor, or just the overall swankiness — plus everyday high prices — make them worth considering.
 Check out their special menus here.

 - Barolo Ristorante

 - Il Bistro

 - Miller’s Guild

 - The Dining Room at Salish Lodge & Spa